-Recent experimental advances in diagnosing the runaway electron distribution, via, for example, spatial, temporal, and energetically resolved measurement of bremsstrahlung hard-x-ray emission, provide information on the energy and pitch dependence of the runaway electron distribution.~\cite{Paz-Soldan2017prl} Direct measurement of high-frequency electromagnetic waves in tokamak experiments supplied the evidence of runaway-induced plasma wave instabilities.~\cite{Spong2018prl} These hardware advances offer an unprecedented opportunity to contrast predictions from theory and simulations with experimental observations.~\cite{Paz-Soldan2017prl,Spong2018prl,Liu2018prl} The most remarkable success to date has been on the role of forward-propagating (with respect to the runaway direction) whistler waves that are excited by runaways via the anomalous Doppler-shifted cyclotron resonances.~\cite{Aleynikov2015NucFu,Liu2018prl,Breizman2023a_pop} This finding can be contrasted with the physical picture that extraordinary waves above the whistler branch, also known as the slow-X modes \cite{Ram2000pop}, can be excited by the runaway electrons via the same resonance~\cite{Pokol2014PhPl, Komar2012JPhCS}.
+Recent experimental advances in diagnosing the runaway electron distribution, via, for example, spatial, temporal, and energetically resolved measurement of bremsstrahlung hard-x-ray emission, provide information on the energy and pitch dependence of the runaway electron distribution~\cite{Paz-Soldan2017prl}.
+Direct measurement of high-frequency electromagnetic waves in tokamak experiments supplied the evidence of runaway-induced plasma wave instabilities~\cite{Spong2018prl}.
+These hardware advances offer an unprecedented opportunity to contrast predictions from theory and simulations with experimental observations~\cite{Paz-Soldan2017prl,Spong2018prl,Liu2018prl}.
+The most remarkable success to date has been on the role of forward-propagating (with respect to the runaway direction) whistler waves that are excited by runaways via the anomalous Doppler-shifted cyclotron resonances~\cite{Aleynikov2015NucFu,Liu2018prl,Breizman2023a_pop}.
+This finding can be contrasted with the physical picture that extraordinary waves above the whistler branch, also known as the slow-X modes \cite{Ram2000pop}, can be excited by the runaway electrons via the same resonance~\cite{Pokol2014PhPl, Komar2012JPhCS}.
 Most intriguingly, these authors~\cite{Pokol2014PhPl, Komar2012JPhCS} also found that being of much higher frequency than the whistler branch, the slow-X modes could have much higher growth rates and stronger quasilinear pitch angle diffusion, from an analysis using a model runaway distribution.
-The instrumentation limitation in previous DIII-D experiments~\cite{Spong2018prl} prevents direct measurement of the primary whistler modes, let alone the even higher frequency X-modes.
+More recent analysis~\cite{Zhang2025pop_excitation} reveals that even in a collisional plasma, the slow-X modes remain the far more robust instability compared with the whistlers, despite their higher collisional damping rates.~\cite{Aleynikov2015NucFu} The instrumentation limitation in previous DIII-D experiments~\cite{Spong2018prl} prevents direct measurement of the primary whistler modes, let alone the even higher frequency X-modes.
 This leaves these two distinct physical scenarios unresolved: one dominated by whistler instability and the other by slow-X modes.